reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/tutorials/find-event-occurences.md

 ---
-layout: default
-category: Tutorials - Powershell
-title: Find event occurences across devices
+title: Find event occurrences across devices
 ---

+import CodeExample from '@site/src/components/CodeExample';
 ### Example: Find which devices have sent a specific event in the last hour

 **Scenario**